 Who can participate in Catalyst?

 Catalyst is open to any K-State student, with a focus on freshmen and sophomores.
+Applications will open in the fall semester and will be due mid-November.

 What do participants do in Catalyst?